 Current liabilities include payroll and related liabilities, amounts payable to vendors for goods and services received, student deposit balances and debt principal payments due within one year.
+Current liabilities increased \$111 thousand in 2017 compared to 2016 due to an increase in accrued payroll and current portion of long-term debt, offset by a decrease in accounts payable.
 Current liabilities increased \$569 thousand in 2016 compared to 2015 due to an increase in accounts and interest payable, as well as the current portion of long-term debt.
-Current liabilities decreased \$394 thousand in 2015 compared to 2014 due to a decrease in accounts payable, and the current portion of long term liabilities relating to accrued compensated absences.

 Non-current liabilities include debt principal due in greater than one year, accrued compensated absences greater than one year, other post-retirement benefit obligations (OPEB) for employees, and net pension liability.
+Non-current liabilities increased \$10.3 million in 2017 compared to 2016 due to new debt to fund Founder's Hall building, as well as an increase in net pension liability.
 Non-current liabilities decreased \$135 thousand in 2016 compared to 2015 due to payments on outstanding loans.
-Non-current liabilities increased \$12 million in 2015 compared to 2014 due to the implementation of GASB 68 and 71, which increased net pension liability.